nahinojo/myfreecadlib/README.md

 Next, since myfreecad has yet to provide sufficitent documentation on creating and importing 3rd-party python modules, the follwing set of installation instructions must be performed *every time you import this library*.
 1. Open FreeCAD and exectue `setup.py` as a macro.
-2. Enter the parent folder path into FreeCAD's Python console and press enter.
+2. Input the parent folder path into FreeCAD's Python console.
 3. `import myfreecadlib` using the Python console.
 It is reccomended you `import myfreecadlib as mfl` as this abrreviation is used throughout the rest of the documentation.

 # Usage